 The best component of this book for me was the "Where Can I Get the Best Shot" feature for each of the 29 photo opportunity subjects that the book covered.
 Each of these 29 locations was covered separately and each had a map to show the location of the subject as well as the best vantage points to photograph it.

 The Photographer's Guide to Yosemite by Michael Frye is a revised, updated remake of a book written by Michael in 2000.
+The earlier version was written in the days of shooting film.
 Michael Frye has lived in or near Yosemite National Park for over 30 years and his knowledge of this photographic treasure is extremely extensive.

 (I used the Rule of Thirds to when I composed this shot from the top of Half Dome.)